jranalli/solarspatialtools/README.md

 ##### Version 0.3.3
 Breaks backwards compatibility.
 Major speed improvements to field, via computation of the transfer function delays.
 ##### Version 0.3.4
 Fixes to the way that field handles and excludes nan values.
+##### Version 0.3.5
+Improve variability stats and enable them to tolerate multi-column pandas types.
+Thanks to Scott Sheppard for the suggestion.

 ## Author
 Joe Ranalli